Sudan: Demographics

 In Sudan's 2008 census, the population of northern, western and eastern Sudan was recorded to be over 30 million.
-This puts present estimates of the population of Sudan after the secession of South Sudan at a little over 30 million people.
-This is a significant increase over the past two decades, as the 1983 census put the total population of Sudan, including present-day South Sudan, at 21.6 million.
+The population of Sudan was estimated to be around 50 million in 2024.
+This is a significant increase over the past four decades, as the 1983 census put the total population of Sudan, including present-day South Sudan, at 21.6 million.
 The population of Greater Khartoum (including Khartoum, Omdurman, and Khartoum North) is growing rapidly and was recorded to be 5.2 million.

 Aside from being a refugee-generating country, Sudan also hosts a large population of refugees from other countries.
 According to UNHCR statistics, more than 1.1 million refugees and asylum seekers lived in Sudan in August 2019.
 The majority of this population came from South Sudan (858,607 people), Eritrea (123,413), Syria (93,502), Ethiopia (14,201), the Central African Republic (11,713) and Chad (3,100).
-Apart from these, the UNHCR report 1,864,195 Internally Displaced Persons (IDP's).
+Apart from these, the UNHCR report 1,864,195 Internally displaced persons (IDP's).
 Sudan is a party to the 1951 Convention Relating to the Status of Refugees.